-The refreshing Pinot Grigio style has enjoyed great success in various countries, most recently in the United States, (where it is fondly nicknamed 'Greej') and Australia.
+The refreshing Pinot Grigio style has enjoyed great success in various countries, most recently the United States, (where it is fondly nicknamed 'Greej') and Australia.
 The most common descriptors of the style are 'light', 'crisp' and 'dry'.
-These are complemented by aroma notes citing lemon, green apple and blossoms.
+These characteristics are complemented by aroma notes citing lemon, green apple and blossoms.

 The Grigio style is achieved by harvesting the grapes relatively early, which helps to retain the variety's naturally high acidity.
-To retain freshness and 'zing', fermentation and storage typically take place in stainless steel tanks.
+To retain freshness and 'zing', fermentation and storage typically take place in stainless-steel tanks.
 If barrels were used, this would add palate weight and sweet vanilla-like aromas, which would detract significantly from the clean, simple style.
 Pinot Grigio wines are almost always intended for consumption within a year or two of harvest, so extended cellaring is neither required nor advisable.

 Some wineries in the New World have chosen to produce both Pinot Grigio and Pinot Gris wines, in contrasting styles.
 Wines labelled as Pinot Grigio are made in a crisp, dry style, whereas those labelled Pinot Gris are richer, weightier and more complex both in terms of mouthfeel and aromatics.
-Each style has its place in the wine spectrum, the former performs well as an aperitif, the latter is more of a food wine.
+Each style has its place in the wine spectrum; the former performs well as an aperitif, the latter is more of a food wine.